JalalQ/5101-ASP-NET-Read/README.md

 # Introduction

 The objective of this project is to create minimum viable product (MVP) of implementing the 'read' functionality on the teachers MySQL table using WebAPI and MVC architecture pattern using Microsoft Visual Studio IDE.
+The project with the full CRUD features (create, read, update, delete) can be found on the [TeacherCrud repository](https://github.com/JalalQ/TeacherCrud).

 A full description of the scope of the assignment is given in the attached file, **5101_A3_F2020(2).pdf**:
 * [x] Display the list of all teachers.